Open Source LMS with React and Node.js

 UPDATE 08/2016: Please refer to this page for the latest news regarding the project.
 Thanks!

 If everything goes as expected, next semester I will start my final project for my university degree.
 I decided to take advantage of that "obligation" to make something useful for the community and at the same time improve my React and Node.js skills.
 That's how I arrived at the idea of building an Open Source Learning Management System.

-Another reason why I chose to build an LMS is because I keep seeing how things could be done better in my university's virtual campus.
+Another reason why I chose to build an LMS is that I keep seeing how things could be done better on my university's virtual campus.
 I particularly have a lot of things to say regarding the way students interact with each other and with the teacher.
-The current system does not provide an agile communication.
+The current system does not provide agile communication.
 It feels slow, with popup windows, cluttered with signatures and other non-relevant data.
-I want to build a platform that takes the best out of other successful products (that I use in my work), like Slack or Trello and adapt them for educational environments.
+I want to build a platform that takes the best out of other successful products (that I use in my work), like Slack or Trello and adapts them for educational environments.

 I know it sounds like a very strong commitment for just one person and a humongous side-project (as I'm still working full-time), but this is going to be like a playground for me, where I can learn about the tech I like and at the same time produce something useful.

 Here are some of the requirements I already thought about:

 The final goal is to offer something to the community that feels like the WordPress of the LMS**.
 Something flexible enough to suit the majority of needs by being very open and easy to extend / scale

 So far, I want to use a similar tech stack to the one used in the project WordPress Calypso](https://developer.wordpress.com/calypso/).
 The increasingly popular React and React Native, Flux, Babel.js for ES6, Webpack as the bundler, Node.js as the backend platform and perhaps Loopback for building the API

 The UX and responsive plain design have to be spot-on.
 This is a very important requirement, as I don't want to create something that feels like Moodle (23% of market share), which has a very old-school UI